jakewhitebread/Mastermind/README.md

 # Mastermind
-My attempt to recreate mastermind in the console for my Object Orientated Programming class.
+My recreation of the game, mastermind, in the command window for my Object Orientated Programming class.

 # Instructions:
 1.)
 Download all .cpp and header files